polirural/polirural/README.md

 [![Status](https://img.shields.io/badge/Status-Work%20in%20progress-orange?style=plastic)](https://github.com/polirural)

-# WP3 - Final Integration, Release & Licensing - GitHub Pages
+# WP3 - Final Integration, Release & Licensing - GitHub Page

 This repository host the web page explaining the project and linking to the main public repositories and resources: